jariarkko/cave-outliner/doc/Design.md

 See the detailed description of the [Class ShapeRecognizer API](software/class_shape_recognizer.md).

+#### Outlinercomposer

+This is the module inside of the Core module that stiches together various pieces of the cave map results (planview, cross-sections, name, location, etc.) and creates a composite view.
+See the --composite command option.

+See the detailed description of the [Class Composer API](software/class_composer.md).

 ### Outlinersvg

 This module can be used to output SVG images to a file.
 For a description of what an SVG image format is, see https://www.w3schools.com/graphics/svg_intro.asp.

 See the detailed description of the [Class SvgCreator API](software/class_svg_creator.md) and the options object [Class SvgOptions API](software/class_svg_options.md).

+### Outlinersvgreader

+This module can be used to read SVG images from a file.

+See the detailed description of the [Class SvgReader API](software/class_svg_reader.md).

+### Outlinersvgstacker

+This module can be used to combine a number of SVG images together, stacked on top of each other (vertically).

+See the detailed description of the [Class SvgStacker API](software/class_svg_stacker.md).

 ### Outlinerdesribe